Sent: Monday, July 29, 2013 1:59 AM

 ice cream and should be cooked before freezing.

-plus a little milk and sugar and maybe an egg white for texture, then it was a sherbet like the first two recipes below.
+certain of, plus a little milk and sugar and maybe an egg white for texture, then it was a sherbet like the first two

+recipes below.
 However, if it contained cream and whole eggs, then it was not really a sherbet.
-Also, sherbets are not usually cooked unless
+Also, sherbets are not

-custard ice cream and was just calling it “buttermilk sherbet.”
-I did not find anything called “buttermilk sherbet” that contained
+buttermilk custard ice cream and was just calling it “buttermilk sherbet.”
+I did not find anything called “buttermilk